-In this talk, Daniel Sih outlines the biblical vision for male and female.
-He challenges gender stereotypes, as well as gender fluid ideologies, offering a way forward to become whole-heartedness as men and women in a deeply confused culture.
+In this talk, Daniel outlines the biblical vision for male and female.
+He challenges unhelpful gender stereotypes and offers a way forward to become whole-hearted as men and women in a confused culture.

 Note: this sermon was re-recorded because of technical errors when recording the original talk.

 Human sexuality is wonderful, complex and personal, but what is the purpose of sex?